 Our two main flag vendors, Valley Forge and Eder are headquartered and manufacture their flags in the United States.

 Valley Forge was founded in 1882 originally as a burlap bag business.
 During the Depression Era, the company evolved to meet the increasing demand for United States Flags.
 This marked the beginning to the Valley Forge Flag Brand.
 They are headquartered in Wyomissing, Pennsylvania and manufacturer their flags in facilities throughout South Carolina.

 Eder Flag Manufacturing Co. was founded in 1887, at first the company focused on making pillows, felt pennants, rag dolls and hunting jackets.
-In 1903, the flag-making business began over time the company added a variety of flags, flag poles and accessories to its product line.
+In 1903, the flag-making business began over time, and the company added a variety of flags, flag poles and accessories to its product line.
 Today, the company is employee owned and previously owned for a half a century by Eugene Eder.
 Eugene Eder, a son of one of the founding brothers and a World War II Navy Veteran.
-The company is headquartered and manufacturer its flags in Oak Creek, Wisconsin.
+The company is headquartered and manufactures its flags in Oak Creek, Wisconsin.